 An overview of the childhood and early education of Sabrina Ionescu, highlighting the experiences that shaped the journey.

 Sabrina Ionescu is a prominent American professional basketball player for the New York Liberty in the WNBA.
-Known for her exceptional three-point shooting, she is celebrated as one of the greatest in this skill.
-A three-time WNBA All-Star and All-WNBA Team honoree, Ionescu has also achieved Olympic gold medal success with the United States national team, solidifying her status as a leading figure in women's basketball.
+Recognized as one of the league's premier three-point shooters, she has achieved significant accolades, including three WNBA All-Star selections and All-WNBA Team honors.
+In addition to her WNBA success, Ionescu is an Olympic gold medalist as a member of the United States national team.

-Around the time of the 1989 Romanian Revolution, Sabrina Ionescu's father, Dan Ionescu, escaped communist Romania to seek political asylum in the United States.
+Around the time of the 1989 revolution, Sabrina Ionescu's father, Dan Ionescu, escaped communist Romania and sought political asylum in the United States.

-In 1995, Sabrina Ionescu's mother, Liliana Blaj, and brother, Andrei, were able to move to the United States to join her father, Dan Ionescu, who had settled in Northern California.
+In 1995, Sabrina Ionescu's mother and brother were able to move to the United States to join her father, who had settled in Northern California.

-In November 2015, during the early signing period, Sabrina Ionescu did not sign a National Letter of Intent with any school, indicating the difficulty of her college choice.
+In November 2015, during the early signing period, Sabrina Ionescu had difficulty making a college choice and did not sign a National Letter of Intent with any school.

-In April 2016, during the late signing period, Sabrina Ionescu still had not signed a National Letter of Intent with any school.
+In April 2016, during the late signing period, Sabrina Ionescu still had difficulty making a college choice and did not sign a National Letter of Intent with any school.

-In 2018, Sabrina Ionescu's twin brother, Eddy, played basketball at the City College of San Francisco before transferring to Oregon.
+In 2018, Sabrina Ionescu's twin brother, Eddy, played basketball at the City College of San Francisco.

-In 2019-20, Sabrina Ionescu's twin brother, Eddy, walked on to the Oregon Ducks men's basketball team after being solely a student in the 2018-19 school year.
+In 2019, Sabrina Ionescu's twin brother Eddy walked on to the Oregon Ducks men's basketball team.

-On March 10, 2024, Sabrina Ionescu married NFL center and former University of Oregon football player Hroniss Grasu, who is also Romanian-American.
+On March 10, 2024, Sabrina Ionescu married NFL center Hroniss Grasu, who is also Romanian-American.

 Basketball is a team sport played on a rectangular court...